Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 At the practice of Lindsey F. Marshall, DMD, our goal is to provide all of our patients with the beautiful smiles they deserve.
 Because one of the most noticeable attributes of an attractive smile is bright, white teeth, we are pleased to offer both in-office and take-home tooth whitening options.

 The type of treatment best for your smile will be dependent on the cause and extent of your tooth discoloration.
 During your initial consultation, Dr. Marshall can assess your smile and determine which Philadelphia tooth whitening solution is best for you.

 Teeth whitening is easy and gives you dramatic results.
 Cosmetic dentist Dr. Lindsey Marshall provides her Philadelphia patients with the safest and most effective treatments rather than just the newest treatments.

-Factors in Your Tooth Color
+Factors That Influence Your Tooth Color

 The shade of your tooth enamel may be the result of:

-- Eating habits – strongly pigmented foods such as blackberries or blueberries will stain the teeth;
+- Eating habits – strongly pigmented foods such as blackberries or blueberries will stain the teeth

-- Drinking habits – strongly pigmented drinks such as colas, black tea, coffee, or red wine also stain the teeth;
+- Drinking habits – strongly pigmented drinks such as colas, black tea, coffee, or red wine also stain the teeth

-- Smoking habits – nicotine causes yellow staining;
+- Smoking habits – nicotine causes yellow staining

 - Drugs and chemicals – some will discolor the teeth; if tetracycline is given during childhood, it will embed stains as the teeth develop.
 This type of staining is deep and harder to remove.